-But with all its promise, comes challenges.
+But with all its promise comes challenges.
 Analysts project there will be 55 billion connected devices by 2025.
-With a lot more data traveling across networks, it’s also more data for operators to store, manage, and analyze in a timely manner.
+With a lot more data traveling across networks, there’s also more data for operators to store, manage, and analyze in a timely manner.
 Keeping costs low, meeting regulatory requirements, and keeping up with demands for analytics requires careful planning.

 Analyze massive volumes of data in tight SLAs with no limits in terms of scale or concurrent users

 Leverage structured data from the data warehouse and semi-structured data from the data lake for enhanced BI/reporting and enriched predictive models